 I plan everything from what I am going to focus on at work each day to what my family will have for dinner each week.
 A plan helps me focus.
 So naturally, I also like to create a plan and budget for my charitable giving.

 By budgeting and planning ahead, I know how much I can afford to give and I am more proactive rather than reactive in my giving.
 Planning a budget also helps me say “No” to charities that I don’t know.
 Realistically, no one can support everything, and I am less likely to respond to pressure and on-the-spot requests if my giving plan concentrates only on causes that I have already identified.
 I also like to set aside some funds for unexpected requests such as disaster relief.

 Planning doesn’t come naturally to all, but here are few tips from the Charities Review Council to get started.

-• Check to see if the Council has reviewed the organizations you’ve selected.
+- Check to see if the Council has reviewed the organizations you’ve selected.
 Visit the Council’s website to view our listing of reviewed organizations.
-Review results offer helpful information such information about the organization’s mission and programs.
+Review results offer helpful information such as information about the organization’s mission and programs.